 - 1. In section Provisioned Phones, click Add. - 2.
 This opens a dialog which requires the hardware address of the phone (MAC address of the network card in the phone).
-The address may lack the colons (see figure 1).
+The address may lack the colons.
 Once you save it, the colons will be added automatically. - 3.
 Select the correct type of the hardware phone (special configuration scripts are created according to the phone type). - 4.
 (Optional) Set a label of the phone (for example the name of your company).
 The upper label on the phone display. - 5.
-Assign the phone user or users who will use it (see figure 1).
+Assign the phone user or users who will use it.